 The Academy has long considered it important to foster the teaching of science and mathematics in Swedish schools.
 Since the beginning of the 1980s, the Academy has initiated and become involved in many activities seeking to improve school teaching and attract people to learn natural science.

-The Nobel Prizes and the Prize in Economic Sciences
+The Prize in Economic Sciences